devfile/devfile-web/libs/docs/src/docs/no-version/integrate-with-editors.md

 description: Integrate with editors
 ---

-The [YAML Language Server](https://github.com/redhat-developer/yaml-language-server) provides validation, document outlining, auto completion, hover support, and formatting for YAML files.
-To provide intellisense for YAML files, or more specifically devfiles, the YAML Language Server pulls all available schemas from the [JSON Schema Store](https://www.schemastore.org/json/).
-The JSON Schema Store contains the devfile JSON Schema, which is maintained by the devfile team.
+The [YAML Language Server](https://github.com/redhat-developer/yaml-language-server) provides validation, document outlining, auto-completion, hover support, and formatting for YAML files.
+To provide IntelliSense for devfiles, the YAML Language Server pulls all available schemas from the [JSON Schema Store](https://www.schemastore.org/json/).
+The devfile team maintains the devfile JSON Schema stored within the JSON Schema Store.

 ## Download